Anonymous11-2022/Programming_skills/README.md

 Furthermore I want to specify that I always try to write my code as universally as possible.
 This allows my code to be used for multiple situations / requests.
 Enjoy reading.

+P.S.
+I've made up the names for the exercises myself.😉

 **Exercise – Conditions:**